Things you’ll learn

 Is Atlassian Access actually just SAML Single Sign On (SSO)?

 However, setting up Access with Azure AD or Okta presents some challenges.
-If you’re migrating from Server to Cloud (which you should if you’re not already—see our post about Atlassian Server End of Life coming soon), user identification may change as the source of truth goes from Azure SSO to Okta.
+If you’re migrating from Server to Cloud (which you should if you’re not already—see our post about Atlassian Server End of Life coming early 2024), user identification may change as the source of truth goes from Azure SSO to Okta.
 Oxalis has successfully implemented Atlassian Access for everything from small business to enterprise, and we know the trap doors to avoid.
 We work with Atlassian to ensure there are no interruptions in service and the switchover doesn’t cause any user corruption.

 If your company needs to implement Atlassian Access in the Cloud, contact us for a consultation.